hedgedoc/cli/README.md

     $ export HEDGEDOC_SERVER='https://hedgedoc.example.com'

-Log out and in again to the terminal to read the new variable.
+If you added the variable to `.profile` or `.bashrc`,  re-open the terminal to read the new variable.

 Test your configuration by creating a new note with FREELY access and no login required.
 You will receive the generated `<note_id>` for the document like `3jXcabSfSNesbH6KT72ieg`.